reverie broken

-Visit their sites for more writing and the rules of the game.
+Check out their sites for great writing and the rules of the game.

 Writer.
 Feminist.
 Historian.
 Person.